itsfergydanny/MineableSpawners/README.md

 ## Current features:

-    Define if users can mine spawners.​
+* Define if users can mine spawners.
-    Change spawner types using /spawner (type).​
+* Change spawner types using /spawner (type).
-    Give spawners to players using /spawnergive (player) (type) (amount).​ Disable spawner renaming in anvils.​
+* Give spawners to players using /spawnergive (player) (type) (amount).
+* Disable spawner renaming in anvils.
-    Define if users can change spawner types using spawn eggs.​ & more!​
+* Define if users can change spawner types using spawn eggs.

-​
+* & more!

 ### Commands: Main command "/mineablespawners" or "ms"

    * "/ms give <player> <type> <amount>" => Give a player spawners.